PlanktoScope/PlanktoScope/docs/calibration.md

 ![Pump](calibration/pump_parameter.webp)

 !!!
 Note
-    You can show and setup pump parameter by going to Node-red interface -> page `Optic Configuration` -> block `Fluidic Manual Manipulation`.
+    You can show and setup pump parameters by going to Node-red interface -> page `Optic Configuration` -> block `Fluidic Manual Manipulation`.

 * The last value, is obtained to make calibration, we will call it `Volume_pumped`.
 This value is a subtraction between the initial level of liquid and level after having operated the pump (with parameter described above).

 ![Pump](calibration/calibration_pump_exp.webp)

 !!! tips
-    Using a container with more greater precision
+    Use a container with a greater precision

-* Now all it's ready, to start the calibration you return to parameter of pump (Node-red interface -> page `Optic Configuration` -> block `Fluidic Manual Manipulation`) and turn on the pump in good direction (with button rotate right or left )
+* Now that everything is ready, to start the calibration you need to return to the parameters of the pump (Node-red interface -> page `Optic Configuration` -> block `Fluidic Manual Manipulation`) and turn on the pump in good direction (with button rotate right or left )

-* Wait for pump to finish.
-At the end take the value `Volume_pumped` by looking at **Tank1**.
+* Wait for the pump to finish.
+At the end wrote the value `Volume_pumped` by looking at **Tank1**.

-* Now you can calculate the new value of pump calibration by the following formula :
+* Now you can calculate the new value of pump calibration with the following formula :

         pump_step = Volume_target * Old_step / Volume_pumped

 * Now you need to setup this value to your PlanktoScope.
 For that you need to switch in expert mode.
-Go to Node-red interface -> page `Home` -> block `Expert Mode`, Click to button `UNLOCK EXPERT MODE` them say **yes** to the pop-up and swtich to `Expert mode`
+Go to Node-red interface -> page `Home` -> block `Expert Mode`, Click to button `UNLOCK EXPERT MODE` then answer **yes** to the pop-up and swtich to `Expert mode`

 ![Pump](calibration/expert_button.webp)